Paulina Peavy: Early life

-Independent for the first time in her life, Paulina Peavy and her two sons continued to live in San Pedro before settling in Long Beach, California in the mid-1930s.
-By teaching art in local schools, she supported the family.
-For a period of time, she left the boys with The Boys and Girls Aid Society in Pasadena, California.
+Independent for the first time in her life, Peavy and her two sons continued to live in San Pedro before settling in Long Beach, California in the mid-1930s.
+She supported the family by teaching art in local schools.
+For a period, she left the boys with The Boys and Girls Aid Society in Pasadena, California.
 According to a later interview in a New York newspaper called the Brooklyn Eagle, she taught in the art department of a school in Long Beach for 14 years.
 After living in California since 1923, she moved to New York, New York in 1943, where she remained until the age of 97.